 A water heater element doesn’t work unless it’s fully submerged in water.
 If it did operate without any water in the tank, it could produce enough heat to burn out its core in a short period of time.
 The element must have water to transfer the heat in order to prevent significant damage.

 If air pockets develop in the tank, often due to a failure to bleed out the tank completely before filling it up, the element may be burning itself out without enough water.
 As a result, the heating element could be failing faster and more frequently than it should.
 A plumber can look inside the tank to determine whether air pockets are causing an issue and make sure the element is properly submerged in the water.

 Like any other component in an appliance, the heating element in your water heater isn’t designed to last forever.
 The presence of mineral deposits in the water actually speed up the demise of this component because the process of heating the water causes the dissolved minerals to return to their solid states.
 Those minerals often create a coating over the heating element, which insulates it and prevents it from transferring heat to the water.

 Minerals can also collect at the bottom of the tank, creating a layer of sediment.
 When this occurs, the element has to work harder to heat up the tank, putting more pressure on it.
 As a result, it often fails faster, resulting in the need for replacement.
 You can prevent this from happening by shutting off the power to the tank and draining the water out once every few months.
 This helps get rid of the sediment layer and extends the life of the components, including the heating element.

-At Arctic Air Services, Inc., we offer plumbing services and can diagnose and repair issues with your water heater, especially if you continue to have trouble with your heating element.
-Contact us for more information at (941) 757-8282.
+If you think your electric water heater may need to have its heating element replaced, it's a good idea to leave the job to a qualified water heater repair technician.
+At Arctic Air Home Services, we offer top-quality plumbing services and can diagnose and repair issues with your water heater, especially if you continue to have trouble with your heating element.
+If you're in the Bradenton, Florida area, give us a call today at (941) 757-8282 to request service.